moloch--/sliver-py/README.md

 ### Docker/WSL2

 A Dockerfile is included if you wish to develop inside a container.
-This may be preferable for development on any operating system to keep the dev environment isolation.
+This may be preferable for development on any operating system to keep the dev environment isolated.
 Windows developers may choose to develop inside WSL2.

 In either case, `scripts/sliver_install.sh` contains a modified version of the official Sliver installation script that does not create a `systemd` based service, as containers and WSL2 do not support systemd out of the box.
 After running this script, you may start a local Sliver server in your container or WSL2 instance by running: